IGSP Summer Fellowship Program

 We especially encourage women and individuals from underrepresented minority groups to apply.
 Students will be selected for the program based on their academic record, application responses, and letters of recommendation.

-The 2014 Summer Fellowship Program online application will be available soon.
+The 2014 Summer Fellowship Program online application is now available.
 Since the application must be completed in one sitting, students are strongly encouraged to download the PDF of the application in advance in order to prepare the short essay responses, which can then be pasted into the online version.
 On the application, students will be asked to indicate if they have particular interest in or preference for a specific program/area of research.
 The IGSP Summer Fellowship Program requires full-time participation, and students selected for the program will not be able to take summer session courses or engage in other employment during the 10-week program

 - Online Application